voicerepublic/voicerepublic_dev/angular_test/ReadMe.md

 ###Debug:
 `npm test` will open a dedicated chrome tab instance, in which karma loads/injects all relevant js files.
 In the right header section of the tab you will see a button called 'Debug'.
 After you click on that button a new Tab will be opened.
-Now press 'Ctrl + Shift + j' an there you go...
+Now press 'Ctrl + Shift + j' and there you go...

-#End 2 End Testing (Protractor)
+#End 2 End Testing
 To run the end-2-end tests you use [Protractor](https://github.com/angular/protractor).